DouglasTavare/django_management_system/README.md

 pipenv run safety check
 ```

+### Codecov
+A Codecov summary of the developed code from this repository is available on [Django Management System Codecov](https://app.codecov.io/gh/DouglasTavare/django_management_system).

 ### CI/CD Pipelines
 Code quality and testing pipelines have been created for this current repository, and can be accessed through the GitHub Actions tab within this repository.